yzx1999/MBNN-att-for-Predicting-Molecular-Properties/README.md

 ## Usage
 1. First, compute the structural descriptors.
 Execute the ``` load_data.py ``` file corresponding to the property you want to predict.
 This will generate a data folder.
 In the process folder, a data_v3.pt file will be created, which contains the element symbols, 3D coordinates, structural descriptors, and the target molecular properties for the molecules.
+2. After obtaining the processed data, you can run python main.py.
+This will continuously output the loss for each step, as well as the MAE on the train and test sets.
+The program will print the "best" row, which represents the best result obtained during the current training.

+## Set up parameters